Illinois vs. Charlotte NCAA Football Odds, Plays and Insights | October 2, 2021

 Over/Under Insights

-- Illinois has combined with its opponents to put up more than 54.5 points just twice this season.
+- Illinois and its opponents have combined for 55 points -- this matchup's point total -- just twice this season.

-- The Fighting Illini and their opponents have scored an average of 55.7 points per game in 2021, 1.2 more than Saturday's total.

-- The 59.4 PPG average total in 49ers games this season is 4.9 points more than this game's over/under.
+- The average total in Fighting Illini games this season is 55.7, 0.7 points more than Saturday's over/under of 55.

+- In 2021, games involving the 49ers have averaged a total of 59.4 points, 4.4 more than the set over/under in this contest.

 Illinois Stats and Trends

+- In Illinois' five games this year, it has three wins against the spread.

-- Illinois' games this year have hit the over on two of five set point totals (40%).
+- Illinois' games this year have gone over the total in two out of five opportunities (40%).

-- Illinois is 1-1 against the spread and 1-1 overall in games when it records more than 24.3 points.
+- When Illinois scores more than 24.3 points, it is 1-1 against the spread and 1-1 overall.

 - The Fighting Illini have five giveaways this season, while the 49ers have five takeaways .